kaftejiman/ejja/README.md

 ## Known issues

 Flattening module is lacking a lot as of now, I will be supporting more statements asap, feel free to PR.
+Issues with nested statements, will be fixed asap.

 Supported statements:
 * ExprStatements